-BTEC Extended Certificate or BTEC Diploma - These courses are either (dependent on the subject) a single award equivalent to one A Level, or a double award equivalent to two A Levels, both are taken over 2 years.
+BTEC Extended Certificate or BTEC Diploma - These courses are either (dependent on the subject) a single award equivalent to one A Level, or a double award equivalent to one and a half A Levels, both are taken over 2 years.
 They attract University points as A Levels do and are a good route to University or employment.
 There is an element of work experience in some subjects.
 These courses comprise of coursework and examinations.